Some advice before reading overseas website information…

-2. To see a copy of NZS4303 visit your local library, or purchase one from NZ Standards, Phone Wellington (04) 498 5990.
-(Cost September 2000 is $93 + GST).
-We asked NZ Standards if we could reproduce parts of it for this website, but the answer was NO because the standard is copyright, no part of NZS4303 can be legally copied.
+2. To see a copy of NZS4303 visit your local library, or purchase one from Standards New Zealand (call 0800 782 632), We asked Standards NZ if we could reproduce parts of it for this website, but the answer was NO because the standard is copyright, no part of NZS4303 can be legally copied.

 3. NZ Standard 4303 is literally, and almost word for word, USA Standard ASHRAE 62-1989.
 So wherever you see the reference ASHRAE 62-1989 it is the same as for the NZ Standard 4303.
 This is why USA articles on IAQ are appropriate to NZ ventilation problems EXCEPT …

 4. When reading USA articles, identify the geographical location — if the location is in a State that has a climate similar to NZ, then the article will be valid — if the article is in a location that has no relevance to our NZ climate, then treat it with caution… Eg … Alaska, Ontario, Florida, are not typical of our NZ climates but San Francisco, Atlanta, are quite similar to NZ.

 The year round average temperature for Christchurch is 12ºC and for London 12ºC